One Minute in Exceptional Service Customer Service Experience

 If you were in the same position, or your service team members were, is this how it would play out?

 How much do people do because they have to and it’s their job, vs. because they want to, and love to?

 Do you work from the heart?

-Mila Araujo is a Social Business Strategist, Speaker and Director of Personal Insurance for Ogilvy & Ogilvy Inc. in Westmount, Quebec.
+Mila Araujo is a Social Business Strategist, Speaker and Director at a financial services firm in Montreal, Quebec.
 Mila has a diverse background in management, public relations, non-profit, and events.
-In her previous roles, Mila organized international conferences on health care, as well as programs to promote health for seniors and children in partnership with the ...
+In her previous roles, Mila organized international conferences on health care, as well as programs to promote health for seniors and children in partnership with the Government of Canada.
+In ...